iamrita/enhanced-journal/README.md

 1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/) (Node.js version >= 14.6.0 required)

 2. To run the app, run `npm run dev.`

+## TODO

+1. Print out all the entries from the firebase database